harleypig/dotvim/docs/json.md

 * [`jsonc.vim`](https://github.com/neoclide/jsonc.vim) (Vim Plugin): Sets the
 filetype to `jsonc` for `.jsonc` files and provides syntax highlighting for JSON with comments.

+### Configuraiton Files Used

+The following configuration files are used for JSON support in this development environment:

+* [`coc-settings.json`](../.vim/coc-settings.json): This file contains the configuration for CoC extensions, including `coc-json` for JSON language support.
+* [`ale.vim`](../.vim/pack/settings/start/settings/plugin/ale.vim): Specifies ALE fixers and linters for various file types, including JSON.
+* [`json.vim`](../.vim/pack/settings/start/settings/ftplugin/json.vim): Configures ALE to use `jq` as a fixer for JSON files and sets up Vim folding for JSON syntax.

 ### Language Server